“Zug” is Hebrew for partner. A learning partner is called a “havruta”. Learning online with a great havruta? That’s called Project Zug!

 Frequently Asked Questions

-No, this format is the jumping off point for connecting.
-There is much to bring into the conversation from you own life to current events.
+Not at all!
+The source sheet format is the jumping off point for connecting.
+There is much to bring into the conversation from your own lives, current events, and more.

-Project Zug participants pay a sliding rate of $36-$180, on a pay-what-you-want scale.
-If cost is a barrier, please let us know.
+Project Zug participants pay a sliding rate of $36-$180, on a pay-what-you-want scale per course.
+If cost is a barrier to your participation, please let us know.
 If you would like to sign up a group from a synagogue, school, Hillel, or other organization, please contact us about group rates and the option to become an official Partner.

 Take a look at our course listing page to see all of our 30+ courses.
 Are there any topics that look especially intriguing to you?
 Educators you’re excited to learn from?
 Click through the titles to explore course descriptions and watch video trailers, so you can get a sense of what piques your interest.
 And if you’d like a little more direction, check out our “Guide to choosing the right course”.
 There is no right answer, and we are confident you will enjoy whichever course you choose!

 It is possible, but we don’t typically recommend it.
 Remember that you are accountable to learning each week with your assigned havruta.
 Many of our users who have tried have found that balancing more than one course per cycle is not always possible or successful.
 And you can always sign up for a new course during the next learning cycle!

 Not necessarily!
 We welcome non-Jewish participants in many circumstances.
 Please reach out to firstname.lastname@example.org before signing up so that we can work together to find the right fit for you.